abpframework/abp/docs/en/UI/Angular/Theme-Configurations.md

 # Angular UI: Theme Configurations

 Theme packages no longer import styles as CSS modules as of ABP version 6.0.
-The following style setting needs to be included to the angular.json file in order for theme packages to load styles.
+The following style settings need to be included to the angular.json file in order for theme packages to load styles.
 ## Lepton X Lite
 ```json
 {